choimyungje/OSSE_tool/README_Codes.md

 Manual to run the simulation of OSSE_aerosol code for information contents analysis of aerosol vertical profiling

 ## 1. Overall guidance

-- **osse_aerosol_0_master.pro**
-This "master" code handles all processes to calculate high-spectral-resolution spectra over O2 absorption bands.
+This program handles all processes to calculate high-spectral-resolution spectra over O2 absorption bands.
   - Inputs
     - Set 1: from the practical CLARS-FTS measurement condition over LA basin.
       - Solar zenith/azimuth angle